Sobsz/jumpy-game/README.md

 aka what to play while waiting for me to finish this

-underlined are aspects i personally care about
+italicized are aspects i personally care about

 see also: https://www.reddit.com/r/gamingsuggestions/comments/pykcd0/is_there_a_game_where_you_just_parkour/